Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \item \emph{Try-to-decide (lines~\ref{lnMMR:oneVal}--\ref{lnMMR:twoVals})}: If there is a single value in $\mathit{vals}$, then this value serves as the estimated value for the next round.
-This is also the decided value if it coincides with the output of the common coin and the processor has not yet decided.
-If $\mathit{vals}$ contains both of the binary values, the common coin output serves as the estimated value for the next round.
-Note that deciding on a value does not mean that any processor can stop executing Algorithm~\ref{alg:MMR}.
+This is also the decided value if it coincides with the output of the RCC and the node has not yet decided.
+If $\mathit{vals}$ contains both of the binary values, the RCC output serves as the estimated value for the next round.
+Note that deciding on a value does not mean that any node can stop executing Algorithm~\ref{alg:MMR}.
 (The non-self-stabilizing version of MMR can be found in~\cite{DBLP:conf/podc/MostefaouiMR14}.) \end{itemize}